CTMarius/playwrightSeed/README.md

 5. **Mocking**: Use mocks directory for mock data and responses
 6. **Test Organization**: Organize tests by type (e2e, integration, api)
 7. **Type Safety**: Use TypeScript interfaces for better type safety
+8. **Consolidation**: Keep related functionality in a single place (e.g., all page actions in the PageActions class)

 ## Contributing